dkorotkov444/meet/README.md

 *Then* the event details are hidden and the element returns to its collapsed state

-### Feature 3 â€” Specify Number of Events
+### Feature 3.
+Specify Number of Events

-#### Scenario 1 â€” When user hasnâ€™t specified a number, 32 events are shown by default.
+#### Scenario 1.
+When user hasnâ€™t specified a number, 32 events are shown by default.

 *Given* the user is on the main event list page